ngolebiewski/next-art-portfolio/README.md

  41. Adding Phosphor Icons, because I loved their departure mono font.
 Right now just using the PDF icon, but hope to use MORE.
      1.  `pnpm add @phosphor-icons/react`
  42. Add in new tech portfolio items, 8 months after doing it initially, and didn't remember that I upload via the Seed file.
 That is definitely a to do item to fix up.
 Adding these, I noticed that on mobile the modal that shows you the details for each tech item (i.e. the Go Game of Life) overflow the top and bottom -- and you can't close the window to get back!
 Time to fix it.
+ 43. Fix that dialog box issue -- now scrollable on mobile!

 ## ------Next.js Template boilerplate below------------------